-Research in Film and History is published twice a year with both themed and open issues.
+Research in Film and History is published once a year with both themed and open issues.
 For the regular issues, it accepts submissions in response to specific calls for papers that are advertised via the journal website.
-Submissions are always open for longer articles for the “new approaches” section.
-There is no charge for authors to submit work to or publish in Research in Film and History.
+Submissions are always open for longer articles for the “New Approaches” section.
+There is no charge for authors to submit or publish an article in Research in Film and History.

 General Editor: Rasmus Greiner

 Managing Editors: Delia González de Reufels, Winfried Pauleit

 Editors: Tatiana Astafeva, Mara Fritzsche, Delia González de Reufels, Rasmus Greiner, Winfried Pauleit, Christine Rüffert

 International Advisory Board